-- We are better than the other team
+- they are better on paper than the other team

-- We have the best record in the league
+- they have the best record in the league

-- We have the best pitcher in the league
+- they have the best pitcher in the league

 So.
-If you are supposed to win games be sure to look at the things that can hold you back before the first pitch.
+If you the team is supposed to win a game, be sure to look at the things that can hold them back before the first pitch.
 One thing you need to do is to realize that your opponents did not have a meeting before the game to discuss how they will give the game to you the way they are supposed to.
 If they are well coached then they would have had a meeting before to discuss how they will win and use any information they have accumulated through their stats on your team to enhance their chances of winning.